thecredibleway/thecredibleway-com/docs/faq/questions/how-can-christianity-be-the-only-true-religion.md

 :::tip[The perfect solution]

-No other religious figure - whether Buddha, Muhammad, or anyone else - has made such a claim or offered such a solution for salvation.
+No other religious figure - whether Buddha, Muhammad or anyone else - has made such a claim or offered such a solution for salvation.

 Buddha said he was a *seeker of truth*, Muhammed said he was a *prophet of truth*,